exadel-inc/esl/src/modules/esl-event-listener/docs/3-extended-targets.md

 ### ⚡ `ESLWheelTarget.for` <i class="badge badge-sup badge-success">new</i>

-`ESLWheelTarget.for` is a simple way to listen for 'inert' (long wheel) scrolls events on any element.
+`ESLWheelTarget.for` is a simple way to listen for 'inert' (long wheel) scroll events on any element.
 This utility detects `wheel` events, and based on the total amount (distance) of `wheel` events and time (`timeout`) between the first and the last events, it triggers `longwheel` event on the target element.

 ```typescript